 People in Korea seem absolutely obsessed with Ginseng and its supposed magical properties.
 I went on a day trip to the DMZ, the border with North Korea, and on the way back we stopped off at a Ginseng museum!
 It went through the entire history of Ginseng and then gave us the opportunity to buy, you guessed it, more ginseng!

 As such, ginseng chicken soup is a very popular dish with Korean locals and with tourists.
 It can be a little pricey, because of said “magical properties”, but it really does taste amazing.
 This is a tender chicken broth and the chicken itself is filled with sticky rice.
-We went to a restaurant called Tosokchon, which is consistently named the number one place to get samgyetang and it has the queues to prove it.
+We went to a restaurant called Tosokchon, which is consistently named one of the top restaurants in Seoul to get samgyetang and it has the queues to prove it.